ibm-cloud-docs/openwhisk/logs.md

 ### Querying logs
 {: #logs_query}

-To view and query your action logs go to the [{{site.data.keyword.openwhisk_short}} dashboard](link) and select a namespace.
+To view and query your action logs, navigate to the [{{site.data.keyword.openwhisk_short}} dashboard](https://cloud.ibm.com/functions/){: external} and select a namespace.

 1. In the left-hand navigation, click **Logs** to launch the {{site.data.keyword.loganalysislong_notm}} with LogDNA page.
 2. Click **View LogDNA** of the appropriate instance, see [Configure LogDNA]().
 3. Use the LogDNA search capabilities to filter for certain namespaces and/or actions.
 For details on how to search and filter logs see the [LogDNA Search Guide](link).

-Logs produced by the action code will have a field type:user_log.
+Logs produced by the action code will have a field type: `user_log`.
 {: note}

 ### Querying activation metadata

 In addition to log messages, {{site.data.keyword.openwhisk_short}} also forwards activation records to LogDNA for indexing and searching.
 The activation records contain metadata such as the activation duration or the activation result code.
-Querying result fields can help you understand how your Cloud Functions' actions are behaving.
-Activation records are marked in the logs with field type:activation_record.
+Querying result fields can help you understand how your actions are behaving.
+Activation records are marked in the logs with the field type: `activation_record`.

 You can find specific activation records by using LogDNA query syntax.
 The following example query can help you to find all failed activations and debug errors.
-Enter type:activation_record response.success:false into LogDNA search field.
+Enter type: `activation_record response.success:false` into LogDNA search field.

 For more details on how to search and filter logs see the LogDNA Search Guide Action results in the logs.